NikolaKostadinov01/Building-AI-My-AI-Idea-/README.md

 ![](5.png)

 ## Data Sources and AI Methods
 'BlindSight' relies on a diverse array of data sources, including structured and unstructured data from healthcare systems, environmental sensors, social media, and global disease surveillance networks.
-AI techniques such as machine learning, anomaly detection algorithms (e.g., Isolation Forest), and natural language processing are employed to analyze and interpret these data sources, enabling the early detection of potential health threats.
+Advanced AI techniques such as machine learning, anomaly detection algorithms (e.g., Isolation Forest), and natural language processing are employed to analyze and interpret these diverse data sources, facilitating the early detection of potential health threats.

 ![](3.png)